Tetsuya (musician): L'Arc-en-Ciel

-In February 1991, bassist Tetsuya (then known as "Tetsu") recruited vocalist Hyde, guitarist Hiro and drummer Pero to form a band named L'Arc-en-Ciel.
-After gaining popularity in their hometown of Osaka, Hiro left the band in 1992 and Tetsuya convinced his friend Ken to quit his university studies and join the band as their guitarist.
+While searching for musicians to form a band with after Bystonwell broke up, Tetsuya agreed to play bass for a session with guitarists Taki and Fuku, drummer Pero and vocalist Hyde.
+As time went by, he could not think of teaming up with any other vocalist and attended every concert by Hyde's band Jelsarem's Rod, until the vocalist agreed.
+In February 1991, Tetsuya (then known as "Tetsu"), Hyde, Pero and guitarist Hiro formed the band L'Arc-en-Ciel.
+After gaining popularity in their hometown of Osaka, Hiro left the band in 1992 and Tetsuya convinced Ken to quit his university studies and join the band as their guitarist.
 However, Pero then left the group on December 30, 1992.
 The following year, Sakura joined as L'Arc-en-Ciel's new drummer.

 On April 1, 1993, the band released their debut album Dune on the well-known independent record label Danger Crue Records.
 The album was a success and caught the attention of some major labels.
 In 1994, L'Arc-en-Ciel signed a contract with Sony Music Entertainment Japan's Ki/oon division and released their major debut album Tierra that same year.
 Their third studio album Heavenly followed in 1995.
 In 1996, their fourth album, True, became their first number one record on the Oricon Albums Chart and sold over a million copies.
 However, Sakura was arrested for drug possession in early 1997, and the band took a hiatus.

 L'Arc-en-Ciel resumed activities as a trio with the October 1997 release of the single "Niji".
 It features former Zi:Kill and Die in Cries drummer Yukihiro as a support member.
 Sakura officially announced his departure from L'Arc-en-Ciel on November 4, and the band held their first concert back at the Tokyo Dome on December 23, 1997, entitled Reincarnation.
 It was the band's first performance at the venue and had an attendance of 56,000 people, with the tickets sold out in a record-breaking four minutes.
 Yukihiro officially joined L'Arc-en-Ciel as their drummer on January 1, 1998.
 The single "Winter Fall", which was released at the end of the month, became the group's first number one on the Oricon Singles Chart.

 L'Arc-en-Ciel went on to become one of the best-selling music artists in Japan.
 Their 1999 simultaneously-released albums Ark and Ray are each one of the best-selling albums of all time in Japan.
 In 2003, L'Arc-en-Ciel were ranked number 58 on a list of the top 100 Japanese pop musicians by HMV Japan.
 In 2012, they became the first Japanese act to headline Madison Square Garden in New York City.